 2016 is proving to be one of the biggest and most exciting years in IT innovation and here we discuss some of the most prominent topics.
 Without further delay, here are a few of the biggest trends to hit the IT scene this year.

 The Ever-Changing Cloud

-2013 is all about cloud computing.
-In fact, Forbes magazine predicts that almost 60 percent of all enterprises will be using some form of cloud computing before the year is over.
+2016 is all about cloud computing.
+Forbes magazine predicted a few years ago that almost 60 percent of all enterprises will soon be using some form of cloud computing and this year that mark has been easily surpassed.
 Enterprises are enduring so much change that they are no longer able to make use of VPNs, so cloud computing is a must.

 The prediction is that more businesses will use a hybrid version of the cloud that allows them to switch simultaneously between public and private clouds, which gives them a fair lead on their competition.
 For this new hybrid cloud to be as useful as predicted, there is a need for better security and a total revamp of current cloud-based apps.
 In addition, it is important to decipher the various interdependencies of these apps and the systems with which they interact.